Kappa-Dev/KappaTools/docs/tutorial.rst

 .. image:: img/Trajectories_all_zeroed.svg

 The amount of trimer cycle is now zero, as we expected.
+Things that are bound, can not bind further.
+However, the
-However, the system is not dominated by the dimers we defined.
+system is not dominated by the dimers we defined.
 There are a thousand copies of Prot2 and Prot3, but the amount of dimers does not add up to this.
 What is happening?
 We can take a look at the reaction mixture by